×

 Example:

-A performance support chatbot provides quick answers to process questions such as where to record a note, who needs to be notified when a tool goes on hold, and what belongs in a traveller.
+Keep work moving when a quick answer is the difference between strong yield, equipment uptime, or contamination control.
 Answers are brief, cite the appropriate section of the handbook, and include ready to use wording.
 The bot avoids giving engineering advice and focuses on correct process.

 Online Role-Plays